pluteski/speech-to-text/blog/content/hashgraph.md

 by cleverly tallying highly compressed event logs based on "famous witnesses" that ["strongly see"](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-02.pdf) events.

+You tell some random participant what you know.
+They tell you what they know.
+Then, they tell some random participant what they know, which includes some (possibly second hand) information they learned from you.
+Eventually, participants are able to tally not only what they have observed, but also what other participants are likely to have observed, based on the gossip they've shared.

-If participants have a bad clock or doctor their own timestamp, the actual recorded timestamp will be the median of all the timestamps observed by credible witnesses.
+If the timestamp of an event log is corrupted by a bad clock or is maliciously doctored, this will usually have no effect on the consensus timestamp, because consensus opinion on when something occurred is the median of timestamps observed by credible witnesses.
-If the exact timestamp is unnecessary and rank order is what is most important, because the rank order based on median is fairly robust to extreme outliers, the total ordering is less affected.

 [Arrow's Theorem](http://tech.mit.edu/V123/N8/8voting.8n.html) proves that no voting system is fair.
 I'm no [voting theorist](https://www.princeton.edu/~cuff/voting/theory.html),